 Moreover, learning Apex is incomplete without triggers, SOQL, SOSL, and asynchronous Apex.

-An Apex trigger is a stored Apex procedure that executes whenever a change is introduced to Salesforce records.
+An Apex trigger is a stored Apex procedure executed whenever a change is introduced to Salesforce records.
 The changes include record creation, updates, deletes, upserts, undeletes, and merges.
 For example, you can have a trigger:

 🛠️